-- Any conversations that took place via SMS, Skype, WhatsApp, etc with the tenant;
+- Emails or other forms of communication that took place via SMS, Skype, WhatsApp, etc with the tenant;

-Landlords may need to pay fees anywhere from $30 to $150 depending on the court in which they are filing for the eviction.
+Landlords may need to pay fees anywhere from $30 to $150 depending on the court in which they are filing the eviction suit.
 Because court fees change frequently, landlords should head to the applicable court website to view the most up-to-date filing fees.

-Prior to arriving to the courthouse, the landlord should ensure they have all necessary documentation necessary to prove that their eviction is justifiable.
-Generally speaking, the more information they have the better, although (at a minimum), the following should be brought:
+Prior to arriving at the courthouse, the landlord should ensure they have all the necessary documentation to prove that the eviction suit is justifiable.
+Generally speaking, the more information they have the better, but the following items and information should be brought at a minimum:

 - All records of communication between the tenant and landlord (texts, emails, messaging apps, etc.)

-As an overview, landlords have two (2) main goals during the eviction process, which is to 1. prove the tenant violated the lease and 2. that they didn’t break any laws during the process.
+As an overview, landlords have two (2) main goals during the eviction process: (1) to prove the tenant violated the lease and (2) that they didn’t break any laws during the process.